 Through all arcs but Arc 6, the beam passes twice, once while accelerated and once while decelerated.
-It is planned to operate these additional loss compensation linars at 1603.2 MHz, which 6163 allows energy compensation of both the accelerated and the decelerated beam simultaneously.
-6164 This subject will be discussed in detail in a subsequent section 10.6.6.
-6165
+It is planned to operate these additional loss compensation linacs at 1603.2 MHz, which allows energy compensation of both the accelerated and the decelerated beam simultaneously.
+This subject will be discussed in detail in a subsequent section 10.6.6.